rfinnie/2ping/doc/2ping.md

     In listener mode, this filters out any non-IPv6 *\-\-interface-address* binds, either through hostname resolution or explicit passing.

 \-\-all-interfaces
-:   In listener mode, listen on all possible interface addresses.
-    If used, this will override any addresses given by *\-\-interface-address*.
-    This functionality requires the netifaces module to be installed.
+:   Deprecated.
+    In listener mode, all addresses will be listened to by default if the Python "netifaces" module is installed, unless overridden by one or more *\-\-interface-address* invocations.

 \-\-auth=*key*
 :   Set a shared key, send cryptographic hashes with each packet, and require cryptographic hashes from peer packets signed with the same shared key.